justi/MulensModel/documents/RefactorModel.md

 - Satellite_skycoord is only meaningful in the context of a Trajectory and the only thing needed to calculate it is a set of times and coords.
-Thus, get_satellite_skycoord should be a method of Trajectory, not MulensData.
+Thus, get_satellite_skycoord should be a method of Trajectory, not MulensData, and Trajectory should take ephemerides_file (not satellite_skycoord) as an argument.

+I am a little concerned about the code becoming circular:
+In FitData, we have a dataset and a model.
+Then, we define a Trajectory from the dataset and the model.
+But then, to get the magnification, we pass that trajectory back to the model.